-In the past, the so-called safety shoes were only used for jobs that were considered tough and dangerous, such as those carried out in workshops, construction sites and foundries.
-Today, professional shoes are worn by countless professionals: from healthcare workers to laboratories, schools, cleaning companies and beauty centres.
+While in the past, safety shoes were only used in jobs considered to be the toughest and most dangerous, such as those carried out in workshops, construction sites and foundries, today, professional shoes are on the feet of countless professionals: from healthcare workers to laboratories, schools, cleaning companies and beauty salons.

-But among the many offers available, how do you choose the most suitable professional shoes to protect yourself from the risks of your job?
-In this article, we will shed some light on the certifications for professional footwear, which serve to ensure their quality and suitability for use.
+But among the many offers available, how do you choose the most suitable work shoes to protect yourself against the risks of your profession?
+Knowing about their certifications and searching only and exclusively for products bearing these certificates, which actually have the function of ensuring the quality and suitability for use of footwear.

-The safety standards to be respected in any workplace are defined by precise regulations, UNI EN ISO, which present very strict reference parameters and specifications, which, in order to obtain certification, are tested on the product by authorised third parties.
+The safety standards to be met in any workplace are defined by very precise standards, the UNI EN ISO, which have very strict benchmarks and specifications, which are tested on the product by authorised third-party bodies in order to obtain certification.

-These super partes certifying bodies are responsible for recreating in the laboratory the environments and conditions suitable for testing and authenticating the levels of protection of the footwear which, if essential, must be marked on the sole.
+These super partes certifying bodies take care of recreating in the laboratory the environments and conditions suitable for testing and authenticating the protection levels of the footwear, which, if essential, must be marked on the sole.
 These are generally referred to as safety markings.

-In addition to these essential requirements, there are additional requirements which are either mandatory or optional depending on the workplace.
+In addition to these essential requirements, there are also additional, mandatory or optional requirements depending on the workplace.

-There is more than one, but the most important organisation in the world for technical standards and safety at work is undoubtedly the International Organization for Standardization, commonly abbreviated to "ISO".
+There are several bodies that legislate on technical standards and safety at work, but the most important organisation worldwide is certainly the International Organization for Standardization, commonly abbreviated to "ISO".

-The standards established by this organisation, based in Geneva, are referred to by organisations in 164 countries worldwide, which are required to adapt their quality management systems to these standards and to update them periodically in the event of any revisions to existing standards.
+The standards set by this Geneva-based organisation are currently referred to by organisations in 164 countries around the world, which are required to adapt their quality management systems to these standards and to periodically update themselves in response to any revisions of existing standards.

-This means that when a product is ISO-certified, a high level of quality and safety is guaranteed that is the same for all ISO-certified products.
-Currently, the reference standards for work shoes are as follows:
+So, when a product is ISO-certified, a high and equal level of quality and safety is guaranteed.

-According to these certifications, PPE footwear is required to have certain characteristics and to guarantee a certain performance.
+Before going through the various regulations and how they have been changed, it must be said that, regardless of certification, PPE footwear is required to have certain characteristics and to guarantee a certain level of performance.
 The requirements of a shoe can be identified in more detail by the presence of markings, represented as letters or symbols, each corresponding to a different type of performance, for example: